 Traditional asset allocation makes use of equities, fixed interest, property and cash.
 There are alternative assets that can be usefully engaged to add value and, in many cases, reduce risk.
 Professional fund management houses have the resources available to conduct research and analysis into individual propositions.
 Your risk profile will guide the investment process in terms of asset allocation within the various portfolios.

 What is the best asset allocation for me?

 The ‘correct’ asset allocation for you is important.
 It has been shown over the years that most of a portfolio’s total return comes from asset allocation – as opposed to individual stock selection.
 There is no way of selecting exactly the right mix for any investor but the general concept holds firm.
 Assets do not always perform in the way expected, good quality companies can fall out of favour on the markets for no foreseen reason.
 When worldwide markets fall, they often do so together, with 24 hours dealing, throughout the world, markets are always open – somewhere.
 This means that falls happen quickly, so getting the timing right is near impossible.

 How Anstee & Co can help you with your Investment Risk

-The information contained in this article is for information purposes only and does not constitute advice.
-No action should be taken on this information alone.
+Finally, the information contained in this article is for information purposes only and does not constitute financial advice.
+Anstee & Co. is authorised and regulated by the Financial Conduct Authority (FCA).